The data provided on this page is updated by the organisations.

 Data valid for year 2021 Number of products National International HPC, Marrow products:

 2 HPC, Apheresis:

-Organisation is licensed/accredited by the Competent Authority: yes Comment: The Registry is part of the Austrian National Public Health Institute / Gesundheit Oesterreich GmbH which was established by Act of Parliament.
-Owner of Gesundheit Österreich GmbH is the Federal Government, represented by the Ministry of Health.
-Name of Competent Authority: Date of last inspection: Link to website of Competent Authority: Can you provide the Legal documentation from the Competent Authority that your organisation is allowed to operate as a registry ? yes Is your registry WMDA Certified, WMDA Qualified or WMDA Accredited?
-WMDA Qualified The registry is accredited by any other organisation: no If yes, by which organisation?
+Organisation is licensed/accredited by the Competent Authority: yes Comment: The Registry is part of the Austrian National Public Health Institute / Gesundheit Oesterreich GmbH Name of Competent Authority: Date of last inspection: Link to website of Competent Authority: Can you provide the Legal documentation from the Competent Authority that your organisation is allowed to operate as a registry ? yes Is your registry WMDA Certified, WMDA Qualified or WMDA Accredited?
+WMDA Qualified The registry is accredited by any other organisation: yes If yes, by which organisation?
 TÜV Austria (ISO 9001 certified)